hadeswithming23/CTFWriteUps/content/thoughts/productivity.md

 i've been using obsidian for two days and all the extensions and the ways i can use obsidian through other things is already stressing me out

-i also can't figure out how to use the @ mention things